Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/patient-management/index.md

 Follow the steps below to assign a device to a patient:

 1. Click on +DEVICE to open Assign Device form.
-2. Click the Unique ID and type the device ID
+2. Click the Unique ID and type the device ID (example: for the smartphone, you can insert IMEI)
 3. Click on the Status, and select a value from the menu
 4. Click on Category type, and select a value from the menu
 5. Click on the Number and type the number